 - An organizational chart is needed to show ALL of the institutions staff.
-An example is located for nonprofit organizations is on page AD-31 and for profit organizations is on page AD-30.
-A blank form is located in Original Documents section. - Written policies and procedures fulfill program responsibilities and civil rights requirements.
+An example is located for nonprofit organizations is on page A-29.
+A blank form is located in Original Documents section, and in the Resource Library under Financial Management section - Written policies and procedures fulfill program responsibilities and civil rights requirements.